 Far too many homeowners finally manage to pay off their mortgage only to suffer a tragedy due to fire or natural disaster.
 Their loss is compounded when it’s discovered that they dropped their homeowners’ insurance once they were no longer required to have it.

 Insurance payments may feel like money going out the door, but that’s only when you don’t need it.
 And when you do?
 Well, then it’s too late.
-Of course, just because you should carry insurance is no reason not to search for ways to reduce its costs.

 You Can’t Time the Real Estate Market